 Paper

 Manual monitoring systems normally use paper as a storage medium, for example, watchkeepers log book.
 Log books are bulky and consequently require large storage areas.

-Electronic
+Data storage media as paper, CDs and magnet tapes would need to be replaced.
+Probably paper could already be mentioned as media that has been in use in earlier days.Electronic

-Electronic storage is more generally used and requires the minimum space for large quantities of data.
-The electronic media may be in the form of Flash drives, Hard Drive (Magnetic), Optical Discs (CD, DVD) and magnetic tapes, the latter being more suitable for long-term storage.
+Electronic storage is more generally used and requires the minimum or no physical space for large quantities of data.
+The electronic media may be in the form of Flash drives, Hard Drive (Magnetic), Optical Discs (CD, DVD) and magnetic tapes, and lately, storage systems "in the cloud" where the data is housed in virtual storage spaces, the latter being more suitable for long-term storage.
 Because of the risk of corruption of data, electronic storage systems should include back-up facilities.

 Where electronic storage is adopted there are significant benefits to be gained from recording key systems data over time to allow review of trends in assisting in identifying operational problems that may in time lead to an AtoN failure.
 The trending of battery system voltage is especially beneficial for solar stations.
+Currently there are remote monitoring software that includes the History Mode for automatic information storage, which allows to reproduce the state of the AtoNs in a past period of time, among other applications.

+Monitoring the health of the monitoring system – how good are the comms links?
+How reliable are the outstation?
+How reliable are the monitors?

 Control